Counterfeit watch

-It is in fact possible for a to be made entirely from genuine parts. eBay and other Internet websites have provided the means to buy or sell these parts, which were originally supposed to be after-market spare parts for repair.
+It is possible for a to be made entirely from genuine parts. eBay and other Internet websites have provided the means to buy or sell these parts, which were originally supposed to be after-market spare parts for repair.
 Some have retrofitted a rare limited-edition dial on a lesser/common version of the same line of watches, and often an original stainless steel watch is disassembled so its dial and movement is placed in an after-market solid gold case.
 These are difficult to trace, since the watch manufacturer's serial numbers are engraved only in watch case.

 Counterfeit digital watches

 Many low-priced digital watches have also been counterfeited in a similar fashion to luxury watches.
 It is primarily distinguished by its lower build quality than the original and are significantly less accurate.
 Examples of commonly counterfeited digital watches are popular Casio watch models such as F-91W and various G-Shock models.